Skip to main content

 2. Attaches the function body, lexical environment map, etc

-3. Returns the function reference ID - which is like a pointer to the memory where the function is located.
+3. Returns the function reference ID.
+This is like a pointer to where the function lives in memory.

 functions not always recreated

-Normal functions - reference created once when the function is referred for the first time.
-After that the same reference is reused.
+Normal functions - the reference is created once, on first use.
+After that, the same reference is reused.

-Child functions - the function objects are created each time the parent function is executed.
-This is because every function has it's own lexical environment which is created during the execution and its garbage-collected after that.
+Child functions - the function object is created each time the parent runs.
+Every function has its own lexical environment.
+It's built during the run and garbage-collected after.